How to Do the Rolling Loop Choke in Brazilian Jiu Jitsu

 - This anchor operates very much like an arm triangle (or "head and arm" choke), with their own shoulder and arm choking them.
 This version is shockingly tight.

 Which loop choke do you prefer?

 As you experiment with these variations, prepare to be loathed by your training partners for a while.
 If you get really good at these variations, you'll be able to set up the loop choke from a wide variety of positions, and you'll also be able to finish in spite of several different types of resistance.
-Keep in mind the fundamentals of any choke - cutting off the carotid arteries bringing blood to the brain; these all do an amazing job of "pushing the button" that makes people go to sleep.
+To accomplish the fundamental goal of any choke (cutting off the carotid arteries that bring blood to the brain), all these variations do an amazing job of "pushing the button" that makes people go to sleep.
 As always, let me know how these variations work out for you!